sayantann11/Engage_Project_Automotive_industry/README.md

 ## Fake Reviews Detection
 Fake reviews make it extremely difficult for manufacturers to make informed judgments, therefore I decided to write a function to detect and remove fake reviews from the dataset for accurate demand and feature forecasts.

-* TEXT box where user can Write its Query Whether it is Fake or Not.
+* TEXT box where user can Write its Query Whether it is Fake or Not / also can insert Fake Review excel dataset
    * Pre-processing of Text as per user.
   ![image](https://user-images.githubusercontent.com/64836894/170719071-e98b963e-1bd5-494a-8fad-4b28954227d0.png)